 Video: Selanne gets the most important call of his career

-1998: One year and one day after signing one future Hockey Hall of Fame member, goaltender Ed Belfour, the Dallas Stars add another when they sign forward Brett Hull.
+1998: One year and one day after signing one future Hockey Hall of Fame member, goalie Ed Belfour, the Dallas Stars add another when they sign forward Brett Hull.
 Though the 33-year-old isn't the offensive force who scores 228 goals in a three-season span from 1989-92 with the St. Louis Blues, he scores 32 goals in his first season with the Stars, then gets eight more in the Stanley Cup Playoffs, including the overtime goal in Game 6 of the Final that wins the Cup for the Stars.

 Video: Brett Hull fourth leading goal-scorer in NHL

-2003: The Colorado Avalanche land two future Hall of Famers when they sign free agents Selanne and Paul Kariya and Selanne to one-year contracts after the two decide they want to play together again, as they did with the Mighty Ducks of Anaheim from 1996-2001.
+2003: The Colorado Avalanche land two future Hall of Famers when they sign free agents Paul Kariya and Selanne to one-year contracts after the two decide they want to play together again, as they did with the Mighty Ducks of Anaheim from 1996-2001.
 The Avalanche, Stanley Cup winners in 1995 and 2001, have dreams of another championship after signing two of the NHL's top forwards, but Colorado finishes second in the Northwest Division and is eliminated in the second round of the playoffs -- and neither player returns for a second season when play resumes after the 2004-05 lockout.